MrManning/dot-net-code-test/README.md

 # dot-net-code-test
-Vuture coding test developed in Java with the use of IntelliJ
+Vuture coding test developed in Java with the use of IntelliJ.